 Vice President Indigenous Advancement & Business Development

-Geena is passionate about organizing fundraising events and has raised hundreds of thousands of dollars supporting Indigenous initiatives such as The Residential Day Scholars fundraiser, the Squamish Nation annual Trades Centre Fundraiser, and she is the Executive Director of the International Indigenous Film Festival.
+Geena has raised hundreds of thousands of dollars supporting Indigenous initiatives, such as The Residential Day Scholars fundraiser, the Squamish Nation annual Trades Centre Fundraiser, and the Vancouver Indigenous Film Festival.

 Vice President Project Management Office